Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Sunday's over/under is 5.7 points lower than the two team's combined 52.2 points per game average.
+- The two teams combine to score 52.2 points per game, 6.2 more than the over/under in this contest.

-- These two squads combine to surrender 43.4 points per game, 3.1 fewer than this contest's over/under.
+- The 43.4 combined points per game that these two squads have allowed this season are 2.6 fewer than the 46 over/under in this contest.

 Rams stats and trends

-- The Rams have an against the spread record of 6-8 in their 14 games when favored by 3.5 points or more so far this season.
+- The Rams are 5-8 ATS when favored by 3.5 points or more this season.

-- Los Angeles' games this year have gone over the point total in 52.9% of its opportunities (nine times in 17 games with a set point total).
+- Los Angeles has eclipsed the over/under in 52.6% of its opportunities this year (10 times over 19 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team scores more than 21.5 points.
+- When Los Angeles records more than 21.5 points, it is 7-5 against the spread and 10-2 overall.

 - The Rams have turned the ball over 23 times this season, three more turnovers than the 49ers have forced (20).